 Fight struvite—Choose Untamed and be the knight in shining armour your cat deserves!

 Pet pantry shopping simplified with Untamed!

-With Untamed, shopping for pet food is as easy as ABC!
+With Untamed, ordering cat food online is as easy as ABC!
 We offer free home deliveries for all orders, and all you have to do is:

 - Visit our TRY NOW page and let us know more about your cat

 We will deliver your order to your doorstep within a day, and Untamed will replenish your supplies around the same time every month.
-Our terms are pretty flexible—you can use your Untamed account to pause, skip, or cancel any order 24 hours before the delivery date.
+Our terms for subscription of cat food are pretty flexible—you can use your Untamed account to pause, skip, or cancel any order 24 hours before the delivery date.

 All our packaging is recyclable, and we strive to keep our carbon footprint super low.
 Untamed is committed to ethical cat food production along with offering the best food to your cat!